MAD-SG/generative-ai-start-to-surrender/docs/book/chapter7_diffusion/ldm.md

   3. Modify the denoising process with a cross-attention mechanism to enforce the style.
   4. Decode the final image.

-📌 **Example**: Stable Diffusion allows users to generate images in various artistic styles using text prompts.
+📌 **Application**: Stable Diffusion enables users to generate images in diverse artistic styles through text prompts.

 #### **B. Fine-tuning with DreamBooth or ControlNet**